Can’t find what you’re looking for?

 Liverpool Reading Quality Mark

-In February 2015 we were awarded the Gold Standard - the highest standard for this award!
+We were awarded the Gold Standard - the highest standard for this award!
+The Reading Quality Mark (RQM) has been developed with a focus to promote reading for enjoyment amongst children.

 Educate Magazine 2014 Awards